 Other Places To Visit In Tuscany

-Florence doesn’t really need an introduction; the beautiful city has endless churches, art galleries and beautiful piazzas to explore.
+There are so many things to do in Florence, it doesn’t really need an introduction.
+The beautiful city has endless churches, art galleries and beautiful piazzas to explore.

-Visit the iconic leaning tower, the Pisa Baptistery and Cathedral of Santa Maria Assunta.
+Visit the iconic leaning tower, the Pisa Baptistery and the Cathedral of Santa Maria Assunta.

 Forte dei Marmi